Elements of Industrial Interior Design

 Expose It All!

 When you think of industrial spaces, the first thing that probably springs to mind are beautiful exposed brick walls – and the best part?
 Most of us already have these gorgeous original bricks hiding behind drywall or plastering, so a simple removal of your wall covering is all you need to achieve this signature industrial look.
-Check out our Surf Kitchen Collection for some exposed brick inspiration, or you can even go with painted exposed bricks for an equally as industrial effect, like those seen in our Spirit Kitchen Collection.
+Check out our kitchen designs for some exposed brick inspiration, or you can even go with painted exposed bricks for an equally as industrial effect, like those seen in our kitchen designs.

 The idea behind exposing building materials exists in the celebration of materiality within industrial interior design, and not hiding it or changing it – and this applies to any and all materials.
 Everything from steel or wooden exposed beams, uncovered or unfinished walls, exposed cement walls or floors, and even exposed lighting wires are all go-to elements for nailing the look.